Hoi An is easily one of the most beautiful destinations in Vietnam: discover the top 15 things to do in Hoi An and have an awesome time!

 Many thanks to Kiman Hoi An Hotel & Spa for hosting me.
 All the opinions expressed in this Hoi An blog post are my own.

-This post contains affiliate links, which means if you book something through one of my inks I might get a commission, at absolutely no extra cost to you.
+This post contains affiliate links, which means if you book something through one of my links I might get a commission, at absolutely no extra cost to you.